stellio-hub/stellio-docs/docs/API_walkthrough.md

 http DELETE http://localhost:8080/ngsi-ld/v1/entities/urn:ngsi-ld:BeeHive:01/attrs/name Link:$CONTEXT_LINK
 ```

-* Let's create a subscription to the beehive that sends a notification when the temperature exceeds 40.
-To do so we need a working `endpoint` params in order to receive the notification related to the subscription.
+* Let's create a subscription on the Beehive entity.
+We would like to be notified when the temperature of the BeeHive exceeds 40.
+To do so, we need a working `endpoint` in order to receive the notification related to the subscription.
 For this example, we are using Post Server V2 [http://ptsv2.com/](http://ptsv2.com/).
-This is a free public service and have to be used only for tests and debugs.
+This is a free public service.
+It is used only for tests and debugs.
 You need to configure your appropriate working `endpoint` for your private data.

 ```shell
 http POST http://localhost:8080/ngsi-ld/v1/subscriptions Content-Type:application/ld+json < subscription_to_beehive.jsonld
 ```

-    - subscription_to_beehive.jsonld
+#### subscription_to_beehive.jsonld
 ```json
 {
   "id":"urn:ngsi-ld:Subscription:01",